ashnoori11/ashnoori11/README.md

 - 🌱 I’m currently learning JavaScript , Design , angualr js , blazor
 - 👯 I’m looking to collaborate on Anything that can grow my career
-- 💬 Ask me about Anything about asp.net core and C#
+- 💬 Ask me about Anything in asp.net core and C#
 - ⚡ Fun fact: I've spent years learning asp.net core , but I recently fell in love with Design.

 📧 [gmail][gmail] **|**